 Saturday, 8:00 a.m. to 12:00 p.m.

-You must bring a valid driver’s license (motorcycle endorsement required if vehicle is a motorcycle), proof of insurance (VIN must match the vehicle being released), and valid vehicle registration.
+You must bring a valid driver’s license (motorcycle endorsement required if vehicle is a motorcycle), proof of insurance (VIN must match the vehicle being released), and ownership documents including valid registration and title.
 It may be necessary for you to go to court and / or the Motor Vehicle Division to obtain the necessary documentation.
 The Pima County Sheriff’s Department cannot release your vehicle until these documents are valid and current.
+Documentation required for lienholders, rental companies, insurance companies or for company owned vehicles may be different.
+Please contact the Vehicle Impound Unit at 520-351-6105 if you have questions.

 If your driving privilege cannot be restored by the end of the 30-day immobilization period (i.e., license has been suspended for one year), you may authorize a fully licensed driver to obtain the vehicle on your behalf.
 After the 30-day immobilization, the driver must provide a notarized third-party agent release form, available from the vehicle impound unit, giving permission to obtain the vehicle.
 Valid vehicle registration and proof of insurance are still required.